pd3v/line/README.md

 `./line`

+Or if you have multiple **.line* file in a directory, type and Enter:

+`./linegig.py`

 (alternatively try MacOS' *macports* or *homebrew*, or Windows' Chocolatey package managers)

 **Now run your favorite synth, sampler, DAW, or other MIDI receiver!**